vpp-dev/vpp-release-notes/README.md

 @page release_notes_2410 Release notes for VPP 24.10

-More than 42 commits since the previous release, including 14 fixes.
+More than 44 commits since the previous release, including 14 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.10 release, generated as on Tue Jun 11 02:07:28 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 24.10 release, generated as on Wed Jun 12 02:07:27 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER